Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 - Maximize ISA contributions - £20,000 limit still applies, and returns are tax-free (unaffected by rate increases)

-- Review pension strategy - Current rules still apply; salary sacrifice unlimited until 2029
+- Review pension strategy - Current NI savings still apply; the £2,000 NICs exemption cap starts in 2029

 - Consider dividend timing - If you own a business, plan dividend distributions before rate increases